 The Hidden Environmental Impact of Events: How Much Waste Do We Really Produce?

-In this article, we’ll dig into just how much waste events generate (you might be shocked by the numbers), examine why it matters, and explore actionable strategies to help reduce the environmental toll of events.
-From a Perth business conference to a music festival up in Byron Bay, sustainable choices can make a huge difference.
+In this article, we’ll dig into just how much waste events generate (you might be shocked by the numbers), examine why it matters, and explore actionable strategies to help reduce the environmental toll.
+From a Perth business conference to a music festival in Melbourne, sustainable choices can make a huge difference.
 The goal is to make sustainable event planning achievable, cost-effective, and even advantageous for your reputation.
 Let’s shine a light on the waste we produce and how we can do better.

 Illustration of globe containing nature representing the importance of reducing event waste